What are Wi-Fi broadband deals?

-Range can easily be extended: While Wi-Fi signal range is limited, it’s simple to add extra range with a cheap signal booster.
+The range can easily be extended: While Wi-Fi signal range is limited, it’s simple to add extra range with a cheap signal booster.

-Signal is sensitive to interference: Wi-Fi signals can be impeded by obstacles such as walls, and are subject to interference from other devices and appliances, such as microwaves and cordless telephones.
+The signal is sensitive to interference: Wi-Fi signals can be impeded by obstacles such as walls, and are subject to interference from other devices and appliances, such as microwaves and cordless telephones.

 Security can be an issue: If your Wi-Fi isn’t password protected then anyone nearby can connect.
 But even then there are security flaws which can mean your network is vulnerable to those with the right knowledge and tools.

 May be slower than a wired network: Take the advertised Wi-Fi speeds with a big pinch of salt, as it’s much slower in practice.
 And to get the best speeds you’ll need up to date hardware and a strong signal, as older standards are much slower

 In order to get Wi-Fi in your home for your broadband connection, you’ll need a Wi-Fi router.